StorjOld/file-encryptor/README.md

 If no passphrase is given, a default is used.

-The file itself is encrypted using AES128-CTR, from pycryptopp.
+The file itself is encrypted using AES128-CTR, from pycrypto.
 We're not specifying any IV, thinking that for convergent encryption that is the right thing to do.